Identity Management Best Practices to Strengthen Cybersecurity in 2026

 Weak Integration with HR or Cloud Systems

 IAM can’t operate in silos.
 If it isn’t tightly integrated with your HRIS or cloud infrastructure, you're inviting delays, misconfigurations, and security gaps.
-Lack of automated provisioning and deprovisioning is a red flag it often means former employees still retain access to critical systems.
+Lack of automated provisioning and deprovisioning is a red flag.
+It often means former employees still retain access to critical systems.
 Integrating IAM with tools like Workday, Okta, or Azure AD ensures smooth, real-time user access management and supports your access management strategy at scale.

 Final Thoughts: Future-Proof Your IAM